aws-samples/sample-clinical-chatbot-with-logically-verified-responses/screenshots.md

 # Screenshots
-The following screenshots show how the chatbot works.

 When the chatbot starts, on the righthand pane contains a natural language representation of the theory that the chatbot agent will use to derive subsequent assistant's responses: